 With respect to expected service performance after the proposed network changes and service standard changes, the Postal Service repeatedly emphasizes that the changes will result in improved service reliability.
 For example, the Postal Service states that the proposed changes "will not only stabilize . . . service but will revitalize [the Postal Service's] network in a manner than enables [the Postal Service] to substantially improve . . . service quality overall, through improved precision and reliability."
 Request at 2.
-The Postal Service argues that among the benefits of its initiatives are "enhance[d] service" and increased ability "to reliably achieve [the Postal Service's service] standards" and that "[a]ll volume will . . . benefit from greater service reliability."
+The Postal Service argues that among the benefits of its initiatives are "enhance[d] service" and increased ability "to reliably achieve [the Postal Service reliability."
 Id. at 2, 3, 5.